 - New cladding and roofing to improve insulation

 The property team make use of the same energy saving technologies applied in the new builds for refit programmes across the estate.
 In the last year a dozen branches have benefited from new energy saving lighting technologies that include occupancy detectors, daylight sensors and T5 fittings.
-The graph below shows the energy usage before and after the refit at Shrewsbury showing a 17% improvement.

 Distribution Centres: Our two largest regional distribution centres have been converted to energy efficient lighting in ambient and chilled areas - a saving of 76% of energy consumption, or 2000 tonnes CO2.